There are many different types of mulch available

 Our little wriggly friends love them too, they will convert these hulls into compost in about four months.

-Lawn and grass clippings are high in nitrogen and another of the different types of mulch that would be the most readily available organic material the average home gardener has access to.
-It pays to be cautious if you are receiving any organic matter from other sources.
-Many lawn fertilizers have broad leaf herbicides mixed in.
+Lawn and grass clippings are high in nitrogen and one that would be the most readily available organic material the average home gardener has access to.
+It pays to be cautious if you are receiving this organic matter from sources outside your own and check what if any lawn fertilizers has been used as many also have herbicides mixed in.

 Of the types of mulch that gardeners have, leaves are often the second most available source of home grown organic matter.
 Unfortunately, this is usually a famine or feast situation.

 Excess leaves can be bagged or binned up for use over the next spring, summer growing period.
 Shredding also helps immensely, leaves will pack much tighter into bags or any storage container than whole leaves will.
 Very little composting takes place even over a long period, tending more towards leaf-mold, which is one of the best home grown types of mulch you can use.

 Mushroom compost is mentioned here because in some areas it is cheap and readily available so it is often used as a mulch, however it really doesn’t fulfill the obligations of a mulch.